asdaniel101-ship-it/auxos-email-connector/CURRENT_FUNCTIONALITY_REQUIREMENTS.md

 - [ ] Dashboard shows all submissions
 - [ ] Field Schema page shows all fields with complete information
 - [ ] Emails are scanned every 30 seconds
-- [ ] Only new/pending emails are processed
+- [ ] All unread emails in Gmail are processed (regardless of database status)
+- [ ] Emails with status 'processing' are skipped (prevents duplicates)
 - [ ] Replies always thread to original email
 - [ ] No replies are sent to submit@auxos.dev
-- [ ] No duplicate processing occurs
+- [ ] No duplicate processing occurs (atomic transaction prevents this)

 ---